Omkar211202/Omkar_Notes/content/Miscellaneous/Equity Research Analyst.md

 - Principal: amount of money given to issuer, if less than face value: discount bond, more than face value: premium bond, else par value bond.
 - Redemption: contract is done on the redemption day, the issuer pays the entire principal on this day, with the final coupon payment.
 - Holding Period returns: return earned from the day of investment to the time it was held by the investor. (not an annual rate but a periodic rate).
-- Current Yield rate:
+- Current Yield rate: taken as coupon rate.
-- Yield to Maturity (YTM):
+- Yield to Maturity (YTM): more widely used metric
-- Duration:
+- Duration: sensitivity of bond's price with changes in interest rates.

 - Types of Bonds:
-1. Zero-Cuopon Bonds:
+1. Zero-Coupon Bonds: no intermediate coupons, only coupons at the  end of the maturity  period.
-2. Floating - Rate Bonds:
+2. Floating - Rate Bonds: no fixed coupon rates, vanilla bonds,
-3. Convertible Bonds:
+3. Convertible Bonds:  can be converted into equity on or before a specific date, ratio of conversion, price, proportion of debenture to be converted.
-4. Principal - Protected Note (PPN):
+4. Principal - Protected Note (PPN): a part of investment is put into debt, and the remaining is invested in riskier classes.
-5. inflation - protected securities:
+5. inflation - protected securities: coupon rate is fixed but the principal is adjusted to inflation on a regular basis.
-6. Foreign currency bonds:
+6. Foreign currency bonds: lower interest leads to foreign bonds.
 7. External bonds:
-8. perpetual bonds;
+8. perpetual bonds: no fixed maturity date.

 ## Fundamentals of Research: